wp-plugins/linked-pages/readme.txt

 For more information about plugins and installing them, please review the [managing plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "Installing Plugins - WordPress Codex") section of the WordPress Codex.

 == Changelog ==

+= 0.2.2 =
+* Minor change to correct the missing screenshots

 = 0.2.1 =
 * Original Release